| DC344: Winter 1935 Game-Start - jlqueiros (Sep 28, 2010, 3:55 pm) |

 GM of the game has the final say and final decision

-on all matters relating to the game
+on all matters relating to the game, whether they

 are covered in the rules or not.
 Any questions or